-Headshot Tips How to prepare for a photo shoot
+Headshot Tips : What to wear for your shoot

 Simple headshot tips on what to wear and how to prepare for your photo shoot.